Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ##### South Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Shami-Amourae, the Lady of Delights.
 Shami-Amourae's gift is the power of persuasion.
-This dark gift allows its beneficiary to cast the suggestion spell as an action, and saving throws against the spell have disadvantage.
+This dark gift allows its beneficiary to cast the [[5.
+Mechanics/Spells/Suggestion.md\|suggestion]] spell as an action, and saving throws against the spell have disadvantage.
 After it has been used three times, the dark gift vanishes.

 The beneficiary of this dark gift gains an extra finger on each hand, as well as the following flaw: "I can't get enough pleasure.
 I desire others to create beauty for me at all times."